angular-schule/website-articles/blog/2020-01-everything-github/README.md

     **Hint:** You should not change the custom domain through GitHub's web interface.
     The next time you deploy the app, this setting will be overwritten.
-    Always use the `--cname' parameter for this.
+    Always use the `--cname` parameter for this.

     > **💡 Just for your Information**
     >
     >If you inspect the certificate, you will see that we actually have not used a certificate from LetsEncrypt.
     Instead, we decided for the proxy mode of Cloudflare and used the free certificate provided by them.
-    The proxy optimizes our website over Cloudflare's Content Delivery Network (CDN) and provides a lot of additional features - but that's another story.
+    The proxy optimizes our website over Cloudflare's Content Delivery Network (CDN) and provides a lot of additional features – but that's another story.

 ### 6.2 Configuring an apex domain